mativ123/cumgame-rust/README.md

 # Cumgame Rust
-A flask server running a wasm written in rust to run a idle game
+A flask server running wasm written in rust to run a idle game